-Concentration of credit risk is the risk of loss attributed to the magnitude of the Program's and HEIC's investments in a single issuer.
-The Program and HEIC place no limit on the amount it may invest in any one issuer.
-Investments that consist of more than 5% of the Program's investments at June 30, 2018 are shown below.
-HEIC does not have any investments subject to concentration of credit risk disclosure as of June 30, 2018.
+Concentration of credit risk is the risk of loss attributed to the magnitude of the Program's investments in a single issuer.
+The Program places no limit on the amount it may invest in any one issuer.
+Investments that consist of more than 5% of the Program's investments at June 30, 2019 are shown below.